MysteryPancake/Houdini-OpenCL/README.md

 ## Copernicus: Voronoi Lines

-Inigo Quilez wrote a [great article](https://iquilezles.org/articles/voronoilines/) on getting consistent edge distances from voronoi.
+Inigo Quilez wrote a [great article](https://iquilezles.org/articles/voronoilines/) on getting a clean SDF for voronoi edge distances.

 I translated his shader into OpenCL below, using MaterialX noises from the Fractal Noise node.